Radiation for Dogs

 3D Conformal Radiation and Intensity-Modulated Radiation

-These technologies use the CT images to make a map that shows how much radiation to give, and where.
+These technologies use CT images to make a map that shows how much radiation to give, and where.
 They still use a linear accelerator to produce the radiation beams but are more precise.

 Stereotactic Radiation and CyberKnife